Siege of Seringapatam (1799): Storming of Seringapatam

 The assault was to begin at 1:00 p.m. to coincide with the hottest part of the day when the defenders would be taking refreshment.
 Led by two forlorn hopes, two columns would advance upon the defences around the breach, then wheel right and left to take over the fortifications.
 A third reserve column, commanded by Arthur Wellesley, would deploy as required to provide support where needed.

-At 11:00 a.m., on 4 May 1799, the British troops were briefed and whiskey and a biscuit issued to the European soldiers, before the signal to attack was given.
+At 11:00 a.m., on 4 May 1799, the British troops were briefed and whisky and a biscuit issued to the European soldiers, before the signal to attack was given.
 The forlorn-hopes, numbering seventy-six men, led the charge.
 The columns quickly formed, were ordered to fix bayonets, and began to move forward.

 As the hour approached, Mir Sadiq withdrew the troops stationed at the breach under the pretext of distributing their pay.
 There was no one to protest against such a measure.
 Sayyid Abdul Ghaffar, who was very loyal to the Sultan, was killed by a cannon ball.
 Immediately after the Sayyid was killed, the traitors made a signal from the fort holding out a white handkerchief to the English troops who were assembled in the trenches, waiting for such a signal.

 The storming party dashed across the River Cauvery in water four feet deep, with covering fire from British batteries, and within 16 minutes had scaled the ramparts and swept aside the defenders quickly.
 The British follow-up columns turned right and left, sweeping along the inside of the walls until they met on the far side of the city.
+A number of French attempted to make a rally at the Southern rampart but to no avail.
+They were trapped and were forced to surrender which included ten officers and Chapuis himself.